AppArbor/react-challenge/README.md

 ## React frontend coding challenge

+Fork this repository to your own GitHub profile and work there to get started.
+You can share your repo link after completion or submit a pull request to this repository.

 You'll be building a simple react component: an avatar picker.
 It looks like this:

 ![Pick an avatar](./avatar_picker.gif "Pick me!")